Chart Color Schemes

 The level of residential development activity in Port Pirie West is very low in comparison to the average area assessed nationally by AreaSearch

-Port Pirie West had an average of two dwelling approvals per year between 2016 and 2020, totalling eleven approvals over this five-year period.
-This low development activity is typical in rural areas due to modest housing needs and limited construction activity influenced by local demand and infrastructure capacity.
+Port Pirie West has seen limited development activity with an average of one approval per year over five years (nine approvals total).
+This low level is typical in rural areas due to modest housing needs and infrastructure capacity.
 The small sample size means individual projects can significantly impact annual growth statistics.

 With population expected to remain stable or decline, Port Pirie West should see reduced pressure on housing, potentially creating opportunities for buyers.